Earl McRae: Career

 McRae was also a successful, albeit controversial, broadcaster in Toronto, hosting his own sports shows on CJCL, CILQ-FM and CBC TV.
 His zany humour and sharp honesty sparked the ire of Toronto Maple Leafs owner Harold Ballard due to McRae's repeated criticism of Ballard's ownership of the NHL team, with Ballard threatening to pull CJCL's broadcasting rights to the Leafs games due to McRae's commentary.
 McRae remained at the station and a staple of sports journalism in Toronto.

 Aside from his sportscaster career, McRae wrote award-winning film biographies on Sugar Ray Leonard, Joe Montana, and marathoners Bill Rodgers and Alberto Salazar.

 After other writing and sportscasting stints in Toronto, in 1986 McRae was hired by the Ottawa Citizen to be its sports columnist, a position he held for six years, before his move to the Ottawa Sun.
 It was at the Citizen where McRae became a fixture in the city's sports scene.
 Like in Toronto, McRae became known for his brutally honest pieces on sports events, as well as his talented writing, which made him a popular local figure in the city.
 During this time, he also hosted a sports show on CKQB-FM (54 Rock).

+On December 11, 1989, McRae demonstrated his controversial style in an editorial broadcast on "54 Rock," only five days after Mark Lepine's massacre of female students at École Polytechnique.
+Despite the fact that Lepine killed fourteen women while explicitly shouting that he hated feminists, McRae believed that feminists were taking the issue too far.
+In his broadcast, McRae argued that "a frightening number of feminists in this country are politicizing the tragedy for their own idiotic, pea-brained purposes."
+He blamed "dim-bulbed feministas" for creating an environment in which women are supposed to be living in fear.
+He also accused feminists of being just as sick as Mark Lepine, noting that women who live in fear of men "demean themselves and their silly misguided philosophy" and prove that "they're empty-headed, misguided fools."
+McRae's opinion, was reprinted in the Ottawa Citizen on March 14, 1990.